-- a) Letter of intent signed by the applicant. - b) Curriculum vitae of the applicant using the Europass CV template given at http://europass.cedefop.europa.eu. - c) A copy of the Veterinary Diploma; in case the Diploma is obtained from a non-European institution, the Diploma must be accompanied by a certification that the veterinary degree is recognized and entitles to work as veterinarian in at least one European country. - d) Certificate of completion of a 12-month externship issued from the institution where the training was completed and signed by the Supervisor of the Internship. - e) Confirmation by the Primary Supervisor of the Residency that she / he considers the prior previously completed training has fulfilled the requirements for an internship set out above.
+- a) Letter of intent signed by the applicant. - b) Curriculum vitae of the applicant using the Europass CV template given at http://europass.cedefop.europa.eu. - c) A copy of the Veterinary Diploma; in case the diploma is obtained from a non-European institution, the diploma must be accompanied by a certification that the veterinary degree is recognized and entitles to work as veterinarian in at least one European country. - d) Certificate of completion of a 12-month externship issued from the institution where the training was completed and signed by the supervisor of the internship.
+Or, proof of equivalent training, i.e. minimum 2 years of practice.

-- f) Completed "Application for Approval of Standard Residency Programme" or "Application for an Alternative Residency Programme" (Annex I or Annex II). - g) General Data Protection Regulation form (Annex XII)
+- e) Confirmation by the primary supervisor of the residency that she / he considers the prior previously completed training has fulfilled the requirements for an internship set out above. - f) Completed "Application for Approval of Standard Residency Programme" or "Application for an Alternative Residency Programme" (Annex I or Annex II). - g) General Data Protection Regulation form (Annex XII)

 The complete application must be submitted and have been accepted for review by the Education and Residency Committee within three months from the beginning of residency training.
-The application form must be signed by the applicant, her/his Primary Supervisor and the Programme Director, he date of beginning and the date of planned completion of the residency as well as confirmation that the Residency Programme will be carried out in accordance with the requirements given in these Policies and Procedures.
-A concise description of the planned research project(s) as specified in Annexes I/II ("Research Project - Guidelines for completion of the Application for a Standard Residency Programme") must also figure in the application form.
-Programme directors and Residents are encouraged to take into consideration that credentials must be submitted on or before March 1st of the year the resident wishes to sit the exam.
+The application form must be signed by the applicant, her/his primary supervisor and the programme director, the date of beginning and the date of planned completion of the residency as well as confirmation that the residency programme will be carried out in accordance with the requirements given in these Policies and Procedures.
+A concise description of the planned research project(s) as specified in Annexes I/II ("Research Project - Guidelines for completion form.
+Programme directors and residency Programme") must also figure in the application form.
+Programme directors and residents are encouraged to take into consideration that credentials must be submitted on or before 1st of May of the year the resident wishes to sit the exam.
 Residents not having completed their credential requirements by that date or may not have completed the minimum training period of 3 years (full time equivalent) before the beginning of the certifying exam may only be eligible to sit the exam the following year.